-The Board of Directors and the Managing Director are responsible for the other information.
-The other information comprises information included in the report of the Board of Directors, but does not include the financial statements and our report thereon.
-We obtained the report of the Board of Directors prior to the date of the auditor's report.
+The Board of Directors is responsible for the other information.
+The other information comprises the report of the Board of Directors, but does not include the financial statements and our auditor's report thereon.
+We have obtained the report of the Board of Directors prior to the date of this auditor's report.